 - The agency only requests your banking information after the application has been approved.

-- All beneficiaries and applicants should never disclose their PIN or CVV numbers on the back of the banking cards for security purposes.
+- All beneficiaries and applicants should never disclose their PIN or CVV numbers on the back of the banking cards for private security purposes.

 Following public outcry about the SRD payment dates, SASSA announced that all R350 payments for people who successfully applied will be disbursed from the second day of the month, starting April 2022.

 Therefore, all active SRD R350 grant applications or reapplications made since April 2022 will automatically be considered for each month until March 2023.
 Existing applicants can update their responses to the screening questionnaire available on the SASSA website

 If you have further questions, you can reach the relevant officials using these contacts:

 SASSA Head Office